 A dark Icelandic lullaby in Sönghellir

-Your Friend in Reykjavik singing the classic Icelandic lullaby: Sofðu unga ástin mín (Sleep, my little love).
+Your Friend in Reykjavik is singing the classic Icelandic lullaby: Sofðu unga ástin mín (Sleep, my little love).

-The perfect location for this song is in a cave called Sönghellir (The cave of singing) by the Snæfellsnesjökull glacier.
+The perfect location for this song is in a cave called Sönghellir (The Cave of singing) by the Snæfellsnesjökull glacier.